maxhayes17/Muve/README.md

 Long pressing on a song in a routine will bring up a popup to remove the song from the routine.

 Pressing the **Create routine** button at the bottom of the page will add the routine to the user’s library and automatically route back to the home screen.
-From there you can see that the routine has been added and is one of the most recently created.
-Clicking on the Library button, you'll also see the new routine.
+From there you can see that the routine has been added, and is one of the most recently created.
+Clicking on the Library button, you can also see the new routine.